apache/beam/learning/prompts/code-explanation/java/01_io_kafka.md

          p.run();
      }
  }
 ```

 Response:
-This code snippet uses the Apache Beam KafkaIO to read messages from a Kafka topic.
+This code snippet uses the Apache Beam KafkaIO connector to read messages from a Kafka topic.

-The `ReadKafkaTopicOptions` interface is used to specify the Kafka bootstrap server and topic name.
-The `@Description` annotation provides a description of the option.
-Use `--bootstrapServer` and `--topicName` command line arguments to set the bootstrap server and topic name when running the pipeline.
+The `ReadKafkaTopicOptions` interface specifies the Kafka bootstrap server and topic name.
+The `@Description` annotation provides a description of each option.
+When running the pipeline, use the command-line arguments `--bootstrapServer` and `--topicName` to set these parameters.

 ```java
      public interface ReadKafkaTopicOptions extends DataflowPipelineOptions {
          @Description("Kafka Bootstrap Server")